There is a lot to do in Boulder from outdoor activities to the arts. When you are in town, make sure to visit:

 Pearl Street Mall: The downtown pedestrian mall is filled with restaurants, galleries and shops.
 It has street performers and musicians that add to the experience.
 It was jumping on a beautiful summer evening!

-Boulder Farmers Market: This popular market is held on Wednesdays and Saturdays at a location on 13th Street, between Arapahoe and Canyon, next to Central Park in downtown Boulder.
+Boulder County Farmers Market: This popular market is held on Wednesdays and Saturdays at a location on 13th Street, between Arapahoe and Canyon, next to Central Park in downtown Boulder.

 The Colorado Chautauqua National Historic Landmark: On July 4, 1898, over 4,000 people gathered for the opening day of the Colorado Chautauqua.
 Boulder civic leaders and Texas educators had joined together to create a cultural and educational summer retreat.
 Today, the Colorado Chautauqua is one of three remaining Chautauquas in the United States, and the only site west of the Mississippi River, in continuous operation, with its original structures intact.